 Some children are just too fearful to receive necessary dental care.
 In that type of situation, we may recommend sedation with nitrous oxide to help make your child’s experience of dental treatment stress-free.

 Nitrous oxide, a colorless gas with a slightly sweet odor, has been used in medicine for about a century.
-It’s a safe and effective method of administering sedation, which means that a child (or adult) will stay awake during the procedure, but feel completely relaxed — even happy.
-All bodily functions remain normal during the administration of nitrous oxide, and its effects wear off quickly afterwards.
+It’s a safe and effective method of administering sedation, which means that a child (or adult) will stay awake during the procedure but feel completely relaxed—even happy.
+All bodily functions remain normal during the administration of nitrous oxide, and its effects wear off quickly afterward.

 How Is Nitrous Oxide Administered?